 Share

 Flash forward a few decades, and here I am, helping my daughter get dressed for her first Bat Mitzvah party.
 I refuse to let her repeat my past trauma, so we’ve ordered a stack of slinky, skanky dresses for her to choose from.
 I am well aware I am overcorrecting.
 Modesty schmodisty.

 An eensy-weensy sparkly maroon dress was her top pick.
-I made her shout “This Party is for Eleza” to make sure she and the dress could rise to meet the moment.
+I made her shout “This Party’s for Eleza” to make sure she and the dress could rise to meet the moment.

+Share